iifl-logo

 • Hard commodities: gold, oil, and natural gas

-• Soft commodities: wheat, coffee, and sugar
+• Soft goods: wheat, coffee, and sugar

-How to Trade in the Commodity Market
+How to Trade in the Commodity Market with IIFL?

 The Process of Commodity Trading in India

-Benefits & Risks Associated with Commodity Trading
+Benefits of Commodity Trading

 • Highly Volatile Prices: Prices are sensitive to factors like geopolitical tensions and supply chain disruptions.